 The research done at Bell Labs led to many devices and techniques that helped build our present world.
 Acoustic cameras, adaptive predictive coding, block diagram compilers, cryptography, diamond crystal research, digital communication, echo research, inverse filtering, light-emitting diodes (LEDs), magnetic bubble memories, microwaves, organic field effect transistors, pulse code modulation, synthetic speech, transistors, traveling-wave tubes, and vocoders are among the topics recalled by the contributors to this book.
 Available now.

-The IEEE History is pleased to announce the availability of two e-publications in partnership with IEEE-USA E-Books:
+The IEEE History is also pleased to remind readers of the availability of two previous e-publications, produced in partnership with IEEE-USA E-Books:

 a) The US Federal Government and Innovation - A Brief History - This book briefly outlines, for engineers and policymakers, the history of U.S. government involvement in technological innovation, from Morse's telegraph and radio to transistors, computing, and lithium batteries.